-It is questions, gnawing questions like Poppy on a chicken bone that keep me awake at night and then put me into deep sleeps I try and stay in forever.
+All of the questions, endless questions gnawing at me like Poppy on a chicken bone that keep me awake at night and then put me into a deep sleep I try and stay in forever.
 Wrapped up in blankets.
 Blankets wrapped tight around me like a burrito.
 This is how how Frank would say it.
 Say it to me.

 “We have to go to the hospital.